briankoser/sfc-listeners-guide/episodes/0338-harrison-ford-crashes-his-plane-and-other-news.md

     lines:
       - b: I'm not gonna pray for you, Harrison Ford.
   - time: "3:40"
-    lcontext: Questions for Matt theme
+    context: Questions for Matt theme

 last_listen: 2021-01-04
 recommendation: no